mjmenger/learning-week/labs/terraform/provision_bigip/README.md

 # Provision BIG-IP virtual appliances with Terraform
 This lab leverages the [BIG-IP Terraform Provisioner for AWS](https://github.com/f5devcentral/terraform-aws-bigip-module) to deploy a BIG-IP in AWS.
-At the time of this lab the GCP provisioner is under development.

 ## Requirements
  - Access to the Unified Demo Framework (UDF)